zarrs/zarr_benchmarks/README.md

 ## Read Chunk-By-Chunk Benchmark

-This benchmark measures the the minimum time and peak memory usage to read a dataset chunk-by-chunk into memory.
+This benchmark measures the minimum time and peak memory usage to read a dataset chunk-by-chunk into memory.
  - The disk cache is cleared between each measurement
- - These are best of 1 measurements
+ - These are best of 3 measurements

 [Table of raw measurements (benchmarks_read_chunks.md)](./measurements/benchmark_read_chunks.md)